-The College of Liberal Arts & Sciences offers a BA and BGS in Applied Behavioral Science, which prepares students for careers in such fields and setting such as early childhood education; early childhood intervention programs; community programs for children, youth, and adults with developmental and/or physical disabilities; delinquency, juvenile justice, and law enforcement programs; public health and health care settings; and community-based and nongovernmental organizations.
+The College of Liberal Arts & Sciences offers a BA and BGS, as well as a MA, PhD, and a joint PhD-MPH in Applied Behavioral Science, which prepares students for careers in such fields and setting such as early childhood education; early childhood intervention programs; community programs for children, youth, and adults with developmental and/or physical disabilities; delinquency, juvenile justice, and law enforcement programs; public health and health care settings; and community-based and nongovernmental organizations.
 Many careers are enhanced by or require graduate study or professional training.

 Sample of Related Skills

 - Interconnect personal, interpersonal, institutional, and community change

 - Evaluate and try to overcome barriers to healthy development and well-being at all levels of life

 - Strategize and develop policies that promote well-being in individuals, families, and communities

 - Research and develop preventive and strengths-promoting strategies as applied to complex, multicultural systems

 - Address social problems within communities

 - Better the lives of people with disabilities and youth and/or juvenile offenders